orxfun/orx-meta/docs/6_Summary.md

 * We define the identity behavior (what is the common behavior in the absence of any element) and the composition (what is the common behavior when we have at least two elements).
 * Then the queue allows us to exhibit a common behavior on a collection of heterogeneous elements.
-* Usage of the queue has a dynamic feel; however, it is strongly typed in its elements, as if we have hand-written a special struct.
+* Using the queue has the convenience of dynamic counterparts; however, it is strongly typed.
+* It has certain performance advantages,
   * Boxing is not necessary.
   * No virtual calls and no recursive calls.
-* Call on the queue can be completely inlined.

-Notice that most of the features are related to performance, making the queue most useful for performance-critical programs as it is used for the local search.
+On the other hand, type of the statically typed queue is of course much more complex than using another collection, such as a vec of trait objects.